-There is a persistent belief that SSL or its successor protocol TLS make WordPress slow.
-The opposite is true - at least if you use the right technology.
+There is a persistent belief that SSL or the successor protocol TLS make WordPress slow.
+The opposite is the case - at least if you use the right technology.

-More and more clients and users know the difference between an encrypted and unencrypted site .
-An SSL certificate creates trust - the green lock in the address line simply gives a good feeling.
-Just as well known as the positive effect of encryption, however, is the misconception that SSL, or TLS, makes WordPress slow.
+More and more clients and users know the difference between an encrypted and an unencrypted site.
+An SSL certificate creates trust - the green lock in the address bar simply gives a good feeling.
+However, just as well known as the positive effect of encryption is the misconception that SSL, or TLS, makes WordPress slow.

-Exactly the opposite is the case - provided that the server allows the use of SPDY.
-This optimized network protocol ensures that your site loads significantly faster through compression, improved data transfer and server push.
+Exactly the opposite is the case - provided that the server enables the use of SPDY.
+This optimised network protocol ensures that your site loads significantly faster through compression, improved data transmission and server push.

 Update: SPDY has been merged into HTTP/2

-The original article was about the experimental network protocol SPDY introduced by Google.
+The original article deals with the experimental network protocol SPDY introduced by Google.
 This has since been incorporated into the HTTP/2 standard and has already been installed by many hosters.
-The principle of operation is fundamentally the same: through measures such as multiplexing and data compression, more data can be transferred in less time.
+The functional principle is fundamentally the same: through measures such as multiplexing and data compression, more data can be transmitted in less time.
 It is important to note that HTTP/2, just like SPDY, can only be used with an encrypted connection.
 Decisive for this are the decisions of the browser operators.

 SSL and TLS form the basis for SPDY

 In practice, you therefore need an SSL certificate to benefit from SPDY.
-However, if you have both set up, this can give your own site a significant performance boost.
+However, if you have set up both, this can give your own site a significant performance boost.
 You can see the effect that setting up SPDY can have in this example.

-In an initial test, we were able to quadruple the load time of HTTPS compared to HTTP on average.
+In an initial test, we were able to quadruple the loading time of HTTPS compared to HTTP on average.
 But how does SPDY achieve this performance boost?

-SPDY compresses and optimizes data traffic via SSL / TLS
+SPDY compresses and optimises data traffic via SSL / TLS

-The secret lies in the type of data transmission: SPDY ensures that the data is broken down into small packets when using SSL / TLS.
-Thus, the existing connection between server and browser can be optimally occupied with data packets.
+The secret lies in the type of data transmission: SPDY ensures that the data is broken down into small packets when SSL / TLS is used.
+This means that the existing connection between server and browser can be optimally occupied with data packets.
 SPDY transmits several data sets at the same time.

-In addition, SPDY offers the possibility to prioritize certain data sets.
-Thus, data that is particularly important for the page layout can be transferred with priority.
-Above-the-fold optimization is thus significantly facilitated and your site feels faster.
+SPDY also offers the possibility to prioritise certain data sets.
+In this way, data that is particularly important for the page layout can be transferred with priority.
+This makes above-the-fold optimization much easier and makes your site feel faster.

-If SSL / TLS is activated, SPDY offers the option of server push.
+When SSL / TLS is activated, SPDY offers the option of Server Push

 SPDY must be set up on the server just like SSL / TLS

 But how do you activate SPDY?
 When a browser contacts a server, it informs the server of its SPDY capability in the so-called handshake (the first contact, so to speak).
-If SPDY is now set up on the server, nothing stands in the way of fast and secure data transmission.
+Once SPDY is set up on the server, nothing stands in the way of fast and secure data transmission.